Italy's silkmakers spin a niche to revive dormant industry

-CASTELFRANCO VENETO, Italy Clusters of silkworms munch on piles of locally-grown mulberry leaves in a white marquee in Italy's northern Veneto region.
+CASTELFRANCO VENETO, Italy, July 17 Clusters of silkworms munch on piles of locally-grown mulberry leaves in a white marquee in Italy's northern Veneto region.
 They are nourishing hopes of a revival of Italy's 1,000 year-old silk industry.

 Decades after Veneto's last silk mills were shuttered as a post-war economic boom lured farmers to cities, budding silkmakers - or "sericulturists" - are trying to spin a niche around a traceable supply chain of high-quality material.

-Zonta's company D'Orica has joined forces with a scientific research center and three agricultural cooperatives to produce the silk from scratch.
+Zonta's company D'Orica has joined forces with a scientific research centre and three agricultural cooperatives to produce the silk from scratch.
 Last year, they harvested 800 grams.

 This budding silk industry is minuscule compared to the 130,000 tonnes of silk China manufactured in 2013, according to the International Sericultural Commission.